Also known as: air bike, air bicycle, bike crunches, bicycle sit-ups, bicycle abs

 Frequently Asked Questions

-Common mistakes include yanking the neck with hands, using momentum instead of control, letting the lower back arch, and dropping legs too low.
-These reduce effectiveness and increase strain; focus on controlled motion and a braced core.
+Common errors include pulling on the neck, using momentum instead of core engagement, letting the lower back arch, and dropping legs too low.
+These mistakes reduce effectiveness and increase spinal strain—focus on slow, controlled movements.